-Pro-militia protesters withdraw from US embassy in Iraq | DW | 01.01.2020
+Pro-militia protesters withdraw from US Embassy in Iraq | DW | 01.01.2020

-US security forces guarding the Baghdad embassy had earlier fired tear gas at pro-Iranian protesters outside the building on Wednesday.
+US security forces guarding the embassy in Baghdad had earlier fired tear gas at pro-Iranian protesters outside the building on Wednesday.

 By early evening, most protesters appeared to have complied with a call by the Popular Mobilization Forces (PMF) — an umbrella group of mainly Shiite militia — to withdraw.
 The group said the demonstrators' "message has been heard."